 Sufficient interim assessments at key moments throughout your course unit, allow you to make strong interventions in the students’ learning process.
 In the course of the teaching and learning process, there are certain moments at which it is crucial to gain insight into the students’ learning progress and into topics that they have (not) mastered well.
 These are key moments, because they determine the further course the teaching and learning process will take.

-Basic Principle 8 - Provide Valid, Reliable and Transparent Assessments
+Basic Principle No. 8 - Provide Valid, Reliable and Transparent Assessments

 Good assessments are: